Fiserv, Inc. (NYSE:FI) Shares Acquired by Avantax Advisory Services Inc.

 Analyst Ratings Changes

 Several equities research analysts have recently commented on FI shares.
 Mizuho upped their target price on Fiserv from $135.00 to $140.00 in a report on Monday, May 1st.
-Robert W. Baird increased their price objective on Fiserv from $138.00 to $145.00 in a research note on Wednesday, April 26th.
-The Goldman Sachs Group increased their price objective on Fiserv from $111.00 to $123.00 and gave the stock a “neutral” rating in a research note on Thursday, April 13th.
-Barclays increased their price objective on Fiserv from $140.00 to $150.00 and gave the stock an “overweight” rating in a research note on Tuesday, April 11th.
-Finally, StockNews.com began coverage on Fiserv in a research note on Tuesday, June 13th.
+Truist Financial increased their price objective on Fiserv from $105.00 to $130.00 in a research note on Wednesday, April 26th.
+Tigress Financial increased their price objective on Fiserv from $154.00 to $160.00 in a research note on Wednesday, May 3rd.
+StockNews.com began coverage on Fiserv in a research note on Tuesday, June 13th.
 They issued a “buy” rating for the company.
+Finally, Robert W. Baird increased their price objective on Fiserv from $138.00 to $145.00 in a research note on Wednesday, April 26th.
 One research analyst has rated the stock with a sell rating, three have issued a hold rating and fourteen have issued a buy rating to the stock.
 According to data from MarketBeat, Fiserv has a consensus rating of “Moderate Buy” and a consensus price target of $133.70.

 About Fiserv